microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.LongHorizons.document.md

 A keen observer may realize that the value proposition of a Long Horizon flight recorder in a cloud system may not be very significant.
-This is true because a Long Horizon flight recorder has a very restrictive filter on the logs that are placed into the flight recorder.
-By design, the flight recorder will not be very chatty and therefore may be suitable for immediate streaming using standard stream-based telemetry.
+This is true because a Long Horizon Flight Recorder has a very restrictive filter on the logs that are placed into the Flight Recorder.
+By design, the Flight Recorder will not be very chatty and therefore may be suitable for immediate streaming using standard stream-based telemetry.

-Without question, a Long Horizon flight recorder is not something every engineer utilizes in their day-to-day work.
+Without question, a Long Horizon Flight Recorder is not something every engineer utilizes in their day-to-day work.
 It is a specialized tool designed for specific scenarios where long-running processes need detailed logging and diagnostics.
 Its use is typically reserved for complex systems where understanding and troubleshooting extended operations is crucial.

-However, this does not mean that a Long Horizon flight recorder is of no value.
+However, this does not mean that a Long Horizon Flight Recorder is of no value.
 There are some situations where it can be beneficial:

-1. When a Long Horizon flight recorder is dynamically [created and triggered](./Architecture.Action.FlightRecorder.document.md) based on the starting and stopping of a transaction.
-In this case, there are many Long Horizon flight recorders, and the sum of all would be prohibitive to emit.
+1. When a Long Horizon Flight Recorder is dynamically [created and triggered](./Architecture.Action.FlightRecorder.document.md) based on the starting and stopping of a transaction.
+In this case, there are many Long Horizon Flight Recorders, and the sum of all would be prohibitive to emit.
 1. In an operating system, where it is considered best practice to emit very little telemetry that is not of a diagnostic nature.